 This course will guide the student to take the qualifying examination.
 The qualifying examination will consist of a written examination over the Energy & Environmental program core courses.
-The maximum number of times a student may enroll in the course is two.
-Prerequisites: EES 700, EES 730, EES 810, EES 811 or Consent of Instructor.
-Corequisites: EES 811 and EES 820.
+Prerequisites: Doctoral standing and consent of instructor.

 EES-992.
 Doctoral Seminar

 This course includes presentations delivered by the doctoral students, faculty, and invited speakers on topics related to energy and environmental issues and research.
 Grading is pass/fail evaluation only.
 Prerequisite: Doctoral standing.